learnwithiftekhar/spring-boot-3-jwt-rbac-lock-down-endpoints-with-user-and-admin/README.md

-# RSA & JWKS in Spring Boot 3: Secure JWT the Enterprise Way
+# Spring Boot 3 JWT RBAC — Lock Down Endpoints with User & Admin Roles

-A Spring Boot application demonstrating JWT-based authentication and authorization using Spring Security OAuth2 Resource Server, with a focus on enterprise-grade security using RSA key pairs and JWKS (JSON Web Key Set).
+A Spring Boot application demonstrating JWT-based authentication and role-based access control (RBAC) using Spring Security OAuth2 Resource Server.
+This project showcases how to secure REST API endpoints with different access levels for regular users and administrators, using enterprise-grade RSA key pairs and JWKS (JSON Web Key Set) for JWT token security.

 This project uses RSA key pairs for signing and verifying JWT tokens.
 You can generate your own keys using OpenSSL: